liquidg3/altair/core/vendors/altair/modules/thelodge/client/README.md

 ## Valet

-The main controller for all client side requests.
+The model for all client side interactions.
 You should only ever interface with valet.